SutekhVRC/VibeCheck/README.md

-### VibeCheck is in Alpha Testing and will be getting updates frequently.
+### VibeCheck is in Beta Testing and will be getting updates frequently.
+## VibeCheck rewrite complete (0.1.1)!
+### Features added:

+    - Supports Bluetooth LE and Lovense Connect
+    - Feature input smoothing and feature disabling/enabling
+    - Support for other toy feature types like Max 2 Constriction for example.
+(Only through bluetooth)
+    - VibeCheck now checks if it is up to date and if not, displays an "Update" button that will close and update VibeCheck.
+    - No longer relies on IntifaceCLI!
+    - Can use Lovense Connect toys and bluetooth toys at the same time

+### Bug fixes:

+    - CEH bug with battery querying toys and crashing if no response from toy.

+### Optimizations

+    - Toy input optimizations (Smoothing itself is also an optimization technically)
+    - OSC listener optimizations
+    - No longer relies on IntifaceCLI!

 **Please report bugs/issues or feature requests if you have them!**

 # VibeCheck